 - Make sure to let the apricot coating set before glazing the cake with the chocolate.
 You’ll get a nicer finish if the apricot isn’t runny when you glaze the cake.

-- To glaze the cake, pour all the glaze on the top of the cake and allow it to drip down the sides.
-You can use a small offset spatula to push the glaze over the sides of the cake and to fill in any holes before the glaze sets.
+- To glaze the cake, pour all the glaze on the top of the cake.
+Use a small offset spatula to push the glaze over the sides of the cake and to fill in any holes before the glaze sets.

 - Once the glaze sets, slide a spatula under the cake to detach it from the rack.
 Lift the cake onto a serving plate.